Patterns of Multi-Container Composition for Service Orchestration with Docker Compose: Patterns

 \subsection{Service Labels are used to Configure Reverse Proxy}

 \begin{itemize} \item \textbf{Motivation.} Reverse proxies such as nginx require a configuration file on how to route its proxy to different servers.
 Instead of using a configuration file, a reverse proxy can be configured with the Docker service labels.
-Docker service labels are labels that can be given to services in a Docker Compose file. \item \textbf{Context/Applicability.} To simplify reverse proxy configuration, all reverse proxy configuration can be centralized to a Docker Compose file. \item \textbf{Description.} Services such as the \texttt{traefik} reverse proxy uses the Docker API to obtain the configuration of routing to services via their service labels.
+Docker service labels are labels that can be given to services in a Docker Compose file.
+The use of a reverse proxy as a pattern has been described by \citet{sousa2018overview,sousa2015patterns}. \item \textbf{Context/Applicability.} To simplify reverse proxy configuration, all reverse proxy configuration can be centralized to a Docker Compose file. \item \textbf{Description.} Services such as the \texttt{traefik} reverse proxy uses the Docker API (via the Docker Socket) to obtain the configuration of routing to services via their service labels.
 The \texttt{traefik} reverse proxy routes requests to the relevant containers. \item \textbf{Advantages.} Instead of managing configuration files that need to be mounted to a reverse proxy service, the configuration can be centralized into a Docker Compose file. \item \textbf{Potential Issues.} It can be difficult to debug if the configuration for \texttt{traefik} does not work.
-There is an issue with Docker API security as the host may be able to be accessed via \texttt{traefik}'s access to the Docker API~\cite{traefik-docker-security}. \item \textbf{Real-world Examples.} We count 15 Docker Compose files using this pattern.
+There is an issue with Docker API security as the host may be able to be accessed via \texttt{traefik}'s access to the Docker API~\citep{traefik-docker-security}. \item \textbf{Real-world Examples.} We count 15 Docker Compose files using this pattern.
 The \texttt{isotope mail client project} uses labels to configure their \texttt{traefik} proxy.\footnote{\url{https://github.com/manusa/isotope-mail/blob/37722/deployment-examples/docker-compose.yml}} The \texttt{shaarli} bookmarking project uses labels to configure \texttt{traefik}.\footnote{\url{https://github.com/shaarli/Shaarli/blob/b7c50a5/docker-compose.yml}} The \texttt{zenbot} project has a Docker Compose file that uses \texttt{traefik} with services that have \texttt{traefik} service labels.\footnote{\url{https://github.com/DeviaVir/zenbot/blob/0cb3541/docker-compose-traefik.yml}} \item \textbf{Supporting Evidence.} These examples were found by counting the observations among services in \Cref{tab:holistic-service} under \qq{Service labels are configuration for reverse proxy}. \end{itemize}